marcguery/varif/README.md

   All ASPs of the samples are above or equal to minVSP or below or equal to maxRSP.
 Either the option `--all-variants` or `--fixed` will show these alleles.
 - Not differentially distributed among samples, for all other cases.
 The option `--all-variants` will show these alleles while the option `--best-variants` will omit them.
 Note that the whole variant (with all alternate alleles merged in a single line) will be saved in the VCF file even if only one allele is passing the filters.

-## Specific regions

-By default, all genomic regions are included with the option `--all-regions`.
-However, alleles outside a gene (all of the reference bases are located outside of a gene or in an intron) can be removed from the output with the option `--gene-regions`.

-## <a name="app"></a>Allele Population Proportions

-The Allele Population Proportions displayed at the Proportions column of the CSV file is made of four different percentages separated by a ':' corresponding respectively to:
+The exact proportion of mutated and reference alleles in both groups, refer to as 'Allele Population Proportions', is displayed at the Proportions column of the CSV file.
+There are 4 different percentages separated by a ':' corresponding respectively to:

 - the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true mutation
 - the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true reference